angrychimp/angrychimp.github.io/_posts/2017-01-09-Recovering-from-Apache-errors.md

 layout: post
 title: Recovering from Apache "400 Bad Request" errors
 thumbnail: exclamation-circle
-categories: [sre, webdev]
+category: coding
-tags: [apache, troubleshooting, site-reliability]
+tags: [apache, database, web, troubleshooting, devops, site-reliability]
 ---

 You never want to encounter errors in your production environment.
 But what do you do if you release code that generates fatal errors outside your application?